Full process management - sell, make, ship, get paid

 - Processing a shipment

-- Other information on business automation and ecommerce
+- Other information to consider when deciding on business automation and ecommerce systems

 - Steersman small business automation systems